-Statement of the Problem (Understanding of the problem and its importance) - 15%
+Statement of the Problem and Research Questions (Understanding of the problem, research questions, and their importance) - 15%

 - 1. Demonstrated understanding of the problem. - 2.
+Demonstrated importance of research questions, goals and objectives, including alignment with the aims of the solicitation. - 3.
 Demonstrated awareness of the state of current research.